siyu2002/SC1015_Predict_Laptop_Price/README.md

 <br /> a.Correlation coefficient between numeric variables
 <br /> b.
 Boxplot with catergorical variables

-<br />From the EDA, we have found out numeric variables SSD and ScreenResolution has the highest positive correlation with Laptop price.
+<br />From the EDA, we have found out numeric variables **SSD and ScreenResolution** has the highest positive correlation with Laptop price.
-<br />Also, from the Boxplot, Catergorial variables Company, RAM, CPU_company and CPU_model are the best predictors for Laptop price.
+<br />Also, from the Boxplot, Catergorial variables **Company, RAM, CPU_company and CPU_model** are the best predictors for Laptop price.

 # Data Processing for ML Analysis
 1. Creating dummy variables from existing variables
 2. Removing variables that are not useful for ML analysis

+Input for the ML model: SSD, ScreenResolution, Company, RAM, CPU_company and CPU_model
+Output: Laptop Price in Euros

 # Machine Learning Tools utilised:
 We have utilised a form of supervised learning: